SO YOU WANT TO RUN FOR CITY COUNCIL?

 Casey J. Estorga

-Casey is a graduate of Stanford University’s Local Governance Summer Institute, where he led a cohort tasked with improving public administrators’ ability to innovate and enhance societal change, including specifically on issues of national significance.
+Casey is a former Planning Commissioner and is a graduate of Stanford University’s Local Governance Summer Institute, where he led a cohort tasked with improving public administrators’ ability to enhance societal change, including specifically on issues of national significance.

 Marc Turetzky, Ph.D.